 - Visible moldy spots.
 The Final symptom of the mold in the mattress is visible dark gray, red, or black spots on the mattress surface or near the seams.
 This shows that the mattress is completely infested with mold and needs a chemical treatment or replacement.

 Also, some types of mold can produce mycotoxins, which can directly impact a person’s health and are associated with liver or kidney damage if someone gets exposed to them in the long run.
-That’s why you should monitor the condition of your mattress for the first signs of mold infestation and treat it as soon as possible.
+That’s why you should monitor the condition of your mattress for the first signs of mold infestation and treat it as soon as possible to keep it comfortable for a long time.

 How To Prevent Mattress Mold Growth?